-14. Connection to the CRVS system: Death Registration and Statistics information (from the MCCD) must be coded in accordance with the ICD and submitted to the national statistics authority.
+14. Connection to the CRVS system: Death Registration and Statistics

+Good Practice: As with other deaths, deaths that go to the MLDI system must be registered with the civil registration authority.
+In addition, the cause and manner of death information (from the MCCD) must be coded in accordance with the ICD and submitted to the national statistics authority.
 In general, the following steps happen to accomplish death registration and vital statistics generation, but the order of the steps may vary from country to country: